-Many customers wonder how they should passivate new (or used) tanks.
+Many customers wonder how they should passivate new (or used) stainless steel tanks.
 This is a very good question.
-In this blog, the first of two, we’ll discuss traditional passivation techniques for stainless steel.
-Stainless steel is the best metal for breweries to use but it may not be as “bulletproof” as some would think, and can actually be attacked by certain chemicals.
-The next blog in this series will cover an improved passivation method that can be done more often to protect the metal over the course of its useful lifespan.
+In this blog we’ll discuss traditional passivation techniques for stainless steel.
+Stainless steel is the best metal for breweries to use but it may not be as “bulletproof” as some would think and can actually be attacked by certain chemicals.

 The traditional method of passivation typically calls for a very high level of nitric acid (HN03), followed by a 24-hour air dry.
 This builds a layer of chromium oxide on the surface to protect the metal from chemical attack.
 While this method works, it is fairly dangerous since nitric acid is a very strong oxidizing acid and can be hard on gaskets as well.

 Another so-called passivation method calls for citric acid, which is a very good chelator for iron (rust).
-However, in our opinion it does not offer a lasting passivation layer for the metal.
+However, it does not offer a lasting passivation layer for the metal.
 Removing surface rust helps make better beer by eliminating the iron, which can cause oxidative staling to the beer.
-Yet it does nothing to help the metal down the road and problems can still crop up later on.
-Salt (NaCl) is especially hard on untreated stainless steel, and can be found in chlorinated water and some sanitizers (like sodium hypochlorite, known as chlorine bleach, for example).
+Yet it does nothing to help the metal down the road and problems can still crop up later.
+Salt (NaCl) is especially hard on untreated stainless steel and can be found in chlorinated water and some sanitizers (like sodium hypochlorite, known as chlorine bleach, for example).
 Organics and oxidizers, such as peracetic acid, which has both, can also be rather tough on stainless steel over time.
 Even in beer, carbon dioxide (CO2), acidic pH, and in some beers, a high level of organic acid (souring wort in the kettle, for example) can also be rather hard on stainless steel if the metal is not properly passivated every so often.
-So, you ask, “How should I passivate my equipment?”